AbtaheeAli/EvolutionX/README.md

 # EvolutionX

-Work in progress more to come soon :)
+Work in progress, more to come soon :)